rrra/www/content/post/2016/spring-2016-tech-signup.md

 title = "Signup for the Spring 2016 Technician Classes"

 +++
 Registration for RRRA Spring 2016 Techician Classes is now open.
-Please [register on-line](https://www.eventbrite.com/e/spring-2016-technician-class-tickets-22130672437) (we use Eventbrite to manage our registrations).
-This series of classes begins 17-May-2016.
+Please [register on-line](https://www.eventbrite.com/e/spring-2016-technician-class-tickets-22130672437) (we use Eventbrite to manage our registrations). **This series of classes begins 6-Apr-2016**.
 <!--more-->
 Our Amateur Radio license classes are held Wednesday evenings, from 7:00pm to 9:00pm, on the 3rd floor of the